Miscellaneous functions (Cython)

 Flush any output left over from external library calls.

 Starting with Python 3, some output from external libraries (like FLINT) is not flushed, and so if a doctest produces such output, the output may not appear until a later doctest.
-See github issue #28649.
+See Issue #28649.

 Use this function after a doctest which produces potentially unflushed output to force it to be flushed.